Ömer Küçük, MD

 Dr. Küçük came to Emory from the Karmanos Cancer Center at Wayne State University in Detroit where he was a professor and co-leader of the population sciences and prevention program and member of the genitourinary and head and neck cancer multidisciplinary groups.
 Before joining the medical staff at Wayne State University, Dr. Küçük served as professor and researcher at the University of Hawaii's John A. Burns School of Medicine in Honolulu.

 Dr. Küçük received the Mark Bieber Academic Award from the American College of Nutrition (ACN) in 2009.
 The award is presented each year by the ACN in recognition of academic excellence and outstanding professional dedication to the fields of nutrition and health.
 The ACN is comprised of physicians and professionals from many disciplines who share a common interest in promoting nutrition knowledge and its role in maintaining health and treating disease.
 In 2015, Dr. Küçük was selected as a Principal member of the Turkish National Academy of Sciences.
+He is also the Correll Chair in Genitourinary Cancer, established by a gift from Ada Lee and Pete Correll, long-time supporters of Winship.

 Nutrition and cancer therapy are Dr. Küçük's primary research focus, and he has published extensively on various nutrients in combination with chemotherapy and radiation.
 He has been conducting clinical trials with lycopene and soy isoflavones in combination with standard therapy for prostate cancer since 1996.
 He is also investigating the effects of micronutrients and phytochemicals on biomarkers of cell growth, differentiation, metastasis, inflammation and oxidative stress in a variety of cancers.